 Rotterdam Kunsthal, Rotterdam, Netherlands

 Over 150 of Thierry Mugler’s outfits spanning across almost four decades have been brought together for this exhibition, with photographs by the leading fashion photographers included around the exhibition as well.
-The evolution of fashion and artistic licence can be seen within his revolutionary take on fabric and design, a take that also manages to represent Mugler’s own thought process and mind-set when it comes to sensuality, aspirations and a multitude of other themes that influenced his work.
+The evolution of fashion and artistic licence can be seen within his revolutionary take on fabric and design, a take that also manages to represent Mugler’s own thought processes and mind-set when it comes to sensuality, aspirations and a multitude of other themes that influenced his work.

 Read more about previous exhibitions and shows: